1. Home

 There are many tools in requirements engineering.
 Here you will find a small list of tools without claim to completeness and without evaluation:

-Certainly, the list can easily be extended, especially since there are numerous products that are used in organisations for working with requirements (e.g. MS Excel, MS Word or Jira), but originally have a different marketing focus.
+Certainly, the list can easily be extended, especially since there are numerous products that are used in organisations for working with requirements (e.g. MS Excel or MS Word), but originally have a different marketing focus.

 Requirements Engineering Whitepaper Download